yuanners/tp/docs/DeveloperGuide.md

 * `additem`
 * `1`

-This sequence diagram models the interaction between various components in MoneyGoWhere when the user inputs the command `additem` or `1`.
+The sequence diagram is similar to the `Advanced Mode Add an Item`.

 The general workflow of `additem` is as follows: